What's inside

 Evidence-Based

-The outline of the program is grounded in research, drawing on evidence from meta-analyses and best practices according to the NJI database.
-At the same time, we’re developing the program in a co-iterative way, together with parents and professionals.
-This means that no element is set in stone.
-We remain flexible and open to adapting the content based on feedback and what actually works in an online, real-world setting.
+The overall design of the program is grounded in scientific research, including parenting guidelines, findings from meta-analyses, and best practices from the field.
+At the same time, we develop the program in a co-iterative way, together with parents and professionals.
+This also means that no element is fixed at this stage.
+We remain flexible and open to adapting the content based on feedback and insights into what works in practice.